ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/uploads/form.rst

 Allowed category groups
 ~~~~~~~~~~~~~~~~~~~~~~~

+Files may be assigned to specific categories, just like entries are.
+Here you
-The following category groups are allowed to upload to this directory.
+can specify which category groups you want to make available to files in this upload directory.
+Images can be displayed by category using the doc:`File Module
+</add-ons/file/index>`.